stretchyDawg/CircuitsMadeEasy/README.md

 # CircuitsMadeEasy
-WIP.
-Development will continue in December.
+WIP -- Development will continue in December.